TBV Radar SLAM -- trust but verify loop candidates: Related work

-Recent progress in the development of spinning 2D radar has quickly inspired numerous works on radar odometry estimation~\cite{cen2018,cen2019,barnes_masking_2020,hong2020radarslam,barnes_under_2020,PhaRaO,kung2021normal,burnett_we_2021,burnett2021radar,hongSLAM_IJRR,adolfsson2021cfear,cfear_journal,what_goes_around,fmbm}, place recognition~\cite{barnes_under_2020,saftescu_kidnapped_2020,kradarplusplus,gadd_fool_me_once_place,gadd2020look,yin2021radar,RaLL}, topological localization~\cite{RaLL,kradarplusplus,replace_radar_lidar} localization in overhead imagery~\cite{RSLNET,self_sup_overhead} and SLAM~\cite{hong2020radarslam,hongSLAM_IJRR,MAROAM}.
-Most similar to ours is the preliminary work by Wang et a.~\cite{MAROAM}, and the seminal work on radar SLAM by Hong et al.~\cite{hongSLAM_IJRR}.
-Hong et al.~\cite{hongSLAM_IJRR} estimates odometry and registers loop constraints using KLT tracker keypoints.
-For place recognition, they use adaptive thresholding to filter data, and M2DP~\cite{he2016m2dp} to compute and match descriptors.
-The trajectory is corrected using pose graph optimization.
-Our work brings a larger focus on the introspective verification of loop constraints.
-Martini et al.~\cite{kradarplusplus} proposed a teach-and-repeat localization framework using a hierarchical approach.
-First, a place candidate is retrieved via nearest neighbor search within a learned metric space using the method by Saftescu et al.~\cite{saftescu_kidnapped_2020}.
-Second, sensor pose is estimated (without the need for an initial guess) by finding and registering the (globally) optimal set of landmark matches as described by Cen et al.~\cite{cen2018}.
-Unlike ~\cite{kradarplusplus}, we use a fast local registration method, motivated by the access of an initial alignment guess from the place recognition module.
+Essential to both SLAM and topometric localization, is recognition of previously seen places, followed by careful refinement of the relative pose.
+Hong et al.~\cite{hongSLAM_IJRR} use adaptive thresholding to filter data for computing place descriptors.
+Loop candidates are retrieved using M2DP~\cite{he2016m2dp}, and constraints are computed by registering sets of KLT tracker keypoints.
+Our work, however, brings a larger focus on the introspective verification of loop constraints.
+Martini et al.~\cite{kradarplusplus} proposed a teach-and-repeat framework with loop retrieval using ~\cite{saftescu_kidnapped_2020}.
+Registration is carried out globally--without initial guess--by finding and minimizing the distance between the optimal set of landmark matches as described by Cen et al~\cite{cen2018}.
+In contrast, we use a fast local registration method, with an initial guess from place recognition as an initial alignment guess.
 However, we carefully verify registration success before accepting new loop constraints.